A Guide to Online Backgammon

 How is Online Backgammon Different to Offline Backgammon?

 As with any game available both on- and offline, different backgammon players have their own preferences.
 Being able to hop online and play a few goes of your favorite game is a major advantage of today’s technology, but it’s not for everyone.
-The most significant difference between online and offline backgammon is convenience: you have access to online games 24/7, whether you want to play against someone else or the software itself.
+The most significant difference between online and offline backgammon is convenience: you have access to online casino games 24/7, whether you want to play against someone else or the software itself.
 This is ideal for fans who work unusual shifts or who lack fellow players in their social circle.
 The social aspect of playing backgammon is obviously affected when going online.
 You no longer get to sit face to face with your opponent, and so are unable to read their body language or movements.
 The pleasure of making conversation might be retained through online chat, but some people prefer face-to-face interaction.

 Another big difference?
 Online backgammon tends to keep track of your pip count, whereas you need to do this yourself in offline games.
 While writing it down is one solution, other players may be prone to forgetting, disrupting the flow of the game.
 Online games will monitor movements too, so illegal ones will be detected.
 In offline backgammon, it’s up to players to record the fairness of their own choices – which may lead to cheating or taking advantage of other players’ inexperience.